MiloParigi/ISO3166-to-GPS/README.md

 library(data.table)
 ```

 Then, we use fread to load the dataset in a data.table (much faster than a data.frame for big amount of data).
-We use - na="" - for the special case of Namibia (see below):
+We use *na=""* for the special case of Namibia (see below):

 ```
 my_dt <- fread("<filepath>/iso2gps.csv", na="")